How to configure your own Debian FTP server with ProFTPD

 </Limit>

-In this base configuration, users are given access to a specific directory.
-This makes sense, for example, if they’re involved in the maintenance of a website and therefore require extensive access rights.
-If the function of the Linux FTP server is to provide users with only one save location for their files, you should set up ProFTPD to restrict access to the home directory:
+This basic configuration grants users access to a specific directory.
+This is particularly useful if, for instance, users are involved in maintaining a website and thus require broad access permissions.
+If the Linux FTP server’s primary function is to provide users with storage space for their files, you should configure ProFTPD to restrict access to the home directory:

 DefaultRoot ~